Skip to main content

 tip

-Installing from source code is recommended only for the development of Hathor core, derived Hathor clients, or blueprints.
+Installing from source code is recommended only for the development of Hathor core and derived Hathor clients.
 For production environments or for developing and testing other components, it is recommended to install the full node alone via Docker or together with the headless wallet using Docker Compose.

 Requirements